Google foobar, part v: breaking the n-th wall

 Problem statement

 This one was a lot of fun!
-The problem statement is as follows:
+The problem statement is the following:

 The minimum for the width and height is 2, and the maximum is 20 (but the map can be non-square).